microsoft/mimalloc/readme.md

 compiling its own standard library, and there is a 8% speedup over _tcmalloc_.
 This is quite significant: if Lean spends 20% of its time in the allocator that means that _mimalloc_ is 1.3&times; faster than _tcmalloc_ here.
-This is surprising as that is *not* measured in a pure allocation benchmark like _alloc-test_.
-We conjecture that we see this outsized improvement here because _mimalloc_ has better locality in the allocation which improves performance for the *other* computations in a program as well.
+(This is surprising as that is not measured in a pure allocation benchmark like _alloc-test_.
+We conjecture that we see this outsized improvement here because _mimalloc_ has better locality in the allocation which improves performance for the *other* computations in a program as well).

 The _redis_ benchmark shows more differences between the allocators where _mimalloc_ is 14\% faster than _jemalloc_.
 On this benchmark _tbb_ (and _Hoard_) do